-When a doctor suspects that someone with abdominal pain and swelling, nausea, and/or fever has a condition associated with of the (peritonitis) or ascites.
+When a doctor suspects that someone with abdominal pain and swelling, nausea, and/or fever has a condition associated with inflammation of the peritoneum (peritonitis) or ascites.

 A variety of conditions can cause accumulation of peritoneal fluid (ascites).
-The most common cause by far is of the liver (80% in Western Europe and north America).
+The most common cause by far is cirrhosis of the liver (80% in Western Europe and North America).

-Among the other causes are congestive heart failure, cancer, lymphoma, ), rheumatoid disease, or systemic lupus erythematosus.
+Among the other causes are congestive heart failure, metastatic cancer, lymphoma, mesothelioma, rheumatoid disease, or systemic lupus erythematosus.

 Laboratories use an initial set of tests (cell count, albumin and appearance of the fluid) in addition to the history and physical examination of the patient to help determine the cause of the accumulation of fluid.

 A sample of peritoneal fluid is collected by a doctor with a syringe and needle using a procedure called paracentesis (see Common questions).